-- the reinforcement of the alignment of Victoria Street \ - increased structure for the East-West link \ - relationship of massing to neighbouring developments and potential amalgamation of sites - creating useful private open space - creating useful communal open space \ - improving the public domain quality of surrounding streets - ensuring adequate natural light and ventilation to all units.
+- The reinforcement of the realignment of Victoria Street - Increased structure for the East-West link - Relationship of massing to neighbouring developments and potential amalgamation of sites - Creating useful private open space - Creating useful communal open space - Improving the public domain quality of surrounding streets - Ensuring adequate natural light and ventilation to all units.

-More detail can be found on each case study within the Spatial Structure

-Plan - page 81.
+Further detail can be found on each case study within the Spatial Structure Plan - page 81.